 Furthermore, HVAC filters protect the investment you have in your heating and cooling hardware.
 By regularly switching out and maintaining fresh filters, you prevent expensive damage to your furnace, AC units and other devices.

 The great news is that keeping your HVAC filter system up to date is easy and not time consuming.
 In most cases, it involves simply taking out an old filter and slapping in a new one.
 Usually, no tools are needed and technical skills are not required.
 Filters in furnaces and air conditioners are made to be “easy-in and easy-out.”

-The Different Filters
+Different Kinds of Filters

 Air filters for HVAC units are made in a number of shapes, sizes and configurations.
 They have different material profiles that determine their capabilities.
 Let’s review the most commonly used.

 Generally the most affordable, flat-panel filters contain fibers most often made from fiberglass.
 These materials are stretched across a framework.
 They are a snap to install and usually disposable.
 They are inexpensive.
 A small drawback is that they are not as effective as other models in filtering contaminants from the air.